-In Southeast Asia have the market of ride-hailing, food delivery, e-payments and insurance is held by Jakarta-based Gojek and Singapore-based Grab.
+Southeast Asia has the market of ride-hailing, food delivery, e-payments and insurance held by Jakarta-based Gojek and Singapore-based Grab.
 The internet economy in the region is expected to increase beyond $100 billion this year.

 “There is speculation again about a Gojek deal.
 Our business momentum is good, and as with any market consolidation rumours, we are the ones in a position to acquire,” said Anthony Tan in the note seen by Reuters.
 Tan stated that before overheads Grab had become lucrative.
 Moreover, as the year approaches its end, the business had recovered like it was before the pandemic.